kshlsa/fortress/x/claims/spec/07_clients.md

 ## CLI

-Find below a list of `torqued` commands added with the `x/claims` module.
-You can obtain the full list by using the `torqued -h` command.
+Find below a list of `fortressd` commands added with the `x/claims` module.
+You can obtain the full list by using the `fortressd -h` command.

 ### Queries